-Ironically, the District Court opinion concludes that a statutory injunction equitable and legal relief to enforce that discharge.
+Ironically, the District Court opinion concludes that a statutory injunction Congress enacted to enhance the Bankruptcy discharge is a complete bar to equitable and legal relief to enforce that discharge.
 By focusing predominantly on whether the particular Code section authorizes a private right of action, the court gives short shrift to its inherent authority to grant equitable relief based on the plaintiffs' valid state and federal non-bankruptcy causes of action.